Prag8855/aab/content/guides/visit-berlin.md

 ### Things you should not do

 - **Do not walk on the bike paths**
-    Look down, and make sure you're not blocking a bicycle path.
-If you walk on the bike path, cyclists will ring their bell, scream at you or even bump into you.
+    The bicycle path is usually a 1 meter wide red brick path on the sidewalk.
+If you walk on the bike path, cyclists will ring their bell, shout at you or even bump into you.
 - **Do not put your glass bottles in the trash**
     People collect empty bottles and [return them for money](/guides/pfand-bottles).
 Don't make people search for bottles in the trash.
 Put your empty bottles next to the bin.
 In some parks, bottle collectors (*Flaschensammler*) will walk around and ask for your empty bottles.
 - **Do not joke about Nazis and the war**